 MARTA BOGDAŃSKA //

-Marta's artistic interests follow the notions of chance and absurdity, the ironic and comic.
+Marta's artistic interests follow on one hand social and political issues, creation of new narratives and retelling of histories, on the other hand she works with the notions of chance and absurdity, the ironic and comic.
 She traces anecdotes, jokes, personal stories and develops them into projects that delve into the world of gossip, fictions, politics & multiple realities.
 She is interested in emotional creation of & response to artwork.
 She works with landscapes, contexts, and the boring & mundane of our everyday, which can open up new readings & access the hidden or magical.
-Marta works in various media and genres, depending on her project.
+Marta works in various media (photography, video, sound, text etc.) and genres, depending on her project.
+She cherishes collaborations and participatory approach.
 She is also interested in public space and access to it.

 Marta's work and projects have been published in: British Journal of Photography, FOAM, Contemporary LYNX, GUP, The Calvert Journal, Vogue Poland, Fisheye Magazine, Society, Why Now?, Yogurt Magazine, Archivo Platform, Punto De Fuga Paris - Bogota, The Guardian, 9lives Magazine, France Culture, Arte Trax, El Diario, SZUM Magazine, Tygodnik Powszechny, NOIZZ, Przekrój, Dwutygodnik, Notes na 6 Tygodni, and others.